Mauritius: British Mauritius (1810–1968)

 During World War II, conditions were hard in the country; the prices of commodities doubled but workers' salaries increased only by 10 to 20 percent.
 There was civil unrest, and the colonial government censored all trade union activities.
 However, the labourers of Belle Vue Harel Sugar Estate went on strike on 27 September 1943.
-Police officers eventually fired directly at the crowd, resulting in the deaths of 4 labourers: Soondrum Pavatdan (better known as Anjalay Coopen, a 32-year-old pregnant woman), Moonsamy Moonien (14-year-old boy), Kistnasamy Mooneesamy (37-year-old labourer), and Marday Panapen.
-This became known as the Belle Vue Harel massacre.
-Social worker and leader of the Jan Andolan movement Basdeo Bissoondoyal organised the funeral ceremonies of the 4 dead labourers.

-Three months later, on 12 December 1943, Basdeo Bissoondoyal organised a mass gathering at "Marie Reine de la Paix" in Port Louis, and the significant crowd of workers from all over the island confirmed the popularity of his movement Jan Andolan.
+Police officers eventually fired directly at the crowd, resulting in the deaths of four labourers.
+This became known as the 1943 Belle Vue Harel Massacre.
+Social worker and leader of the Jan Andolan movement Basdeo Bissoondoyal organised the funeral ceremonies of the four dead labourers.
+Three months later, on 12 December 1943, Bissoondoyal organised a mass gathering at "Marie Reine de la Paix" in Port Louis, and the significant crowd of workers from all over the island confirmed the popularity of the Jan Andolan movement.

-1945–1960: Postwar politics, universal suffrage

-After the proclamation of the new 1947 Constitution the general elections were held on 9 August 1948 – and, for the first time, the colonial government expanded the franchise to all adults who could write their name in one of the island's 19 languages, abolishing the previous gender and property qualifications.
+After the proclamation of the 1947 Constitution of Mauritius, the general elections were held on 9 August 1948 – and, for the first time, the colonial government expanded the franchise to all adults who could write their name in one of the island's 19 languages, abolishing the previous gender and property qualifications.
 Guy Rozemont's Labour Party won the majority of the votes with 11 of the 19 elected seats won by Hindus.
 However, the Governor-General Donald Mackenzie-Kennedy appointed 12 Conservatives to the Legislative Council on 23 August 1948 to perpetuate the predominance of white Franco-Mauritians.
-In 1948 Emilienne Rochecouste became the first woman to be elected to the Legislative Council, serving until 1953.
+In 1948, Emilienne Rochecouste became the first woman to be elected to the Legislative Council.
 Guy Rozemont's party bettered its position in 1953, and, on the strength of the election results, demanded universal suffrage.
 Constitutional conferences were held in London in 1955 and 1957, and the ministerial system was introduced.
 Voting took place for the first time on the basis of universal adult suffrage on 9 March 1959.
 The general election was again won by the Labour Party, led this time by Sir Seewoosagur Ramgoolam.